Mike Sanford Jr.

-Michael Gunar William Sanford (born February 4, 1982) is an American football coach and former quarterback.
-He is the former interim head coach for the Colorado Buffaloes.
+Michael Gunnar William Sanford (born February 4, 1982) is an American football coach and former quarterback.
+He is the current head coach of Valor Christian High School in Highlands Ranch, Colorado and was the former interim head coach for the Colorado Buffaloes.
 He played college football at Boise State from 2000 to 2004.
 He then served as the head coach of the Western Kentucky Hilltoppers (2017–2018).

 He is the son of former UNLV and Indiana State head coach, Mike Sanford.

 Career

 Previously, Sanford served as the head coach for Western Kentucky and offensive coordinator for Notre Dame.
 He was the offensive coordinator of his alma mater Boise State, where he played quarterback.
 Sanford also served numerous positions at Stanford.